MAI-Lab-West-China-Hospital/Brain-MRI-data-sorting-and-artifacts-detection/README.md

-# Brain-MRI-data-sorting-and-artifacts-detection
-Add detailed information after the paper is received
+# This is the official implementation of "" published in Journal of Medical Systems.